Jeni Mawter

 Jeni (J.A.)
 Mawter (born 1959) is an Australian children's author who has published over twenty books, including the best-selling series, the So series.
 She has published fiction and non-fiction, poetry and verse narrative for children and young adults.
 Her books have ranged from picture books, to chapter books, short story collections to young adult novels.
-Her novel, Team Dream, was published in 2005.

 Biography

 Mawter was born in Sydney to parents, Nola and Garry Braude.
 She has a sister, Debbi and a brother, Michael.
 Mawter attended Willoughby Infants', Willoughby Primary and Willoughby Girls' High School where she was School Captain in 1977.
 She completed a Bachelor of Applied Science in Speech Pathology at Cumberland College (now Sydney University), graduating in 1980 and winning the Private Speech Pathology Association Prize.
 Mawter worked as a speech pathologist for many years at the Royal Prince Alfred, Royal North Shore and Eversleigh Hospitals, working with neurology, neurosurgery, and head and neck patients.
 For two years she ran the Speech Pathology Student Unit at Royal North Shore Hospital (1987–88) then worked for several years as a Case Manager for the Commonwealth Rehabilitation Service (1993-1996).

 Mawter completed a Diploma of Book Editing from Macleay College (1997) and a Master of Arts in Children's Literature from Macquarie University (1998).
 Since then, she has taught creative writing at Macquarie University, the NSW Writer's Centre and is a frequent speaker at schools and literary festivals throughout Australia.
 Mawter has run creative writing workshops for students from 5 years to 91 years.

 Mawter is married to David Mawter and they have three children: Hugh, Shevaughn and Tullia.